An ocean full of deserts

 To evaluate ocean habitat from space, scientists first have to understand it close up.
 The mixing of different layers of water is one reason that high productivity areas exist in the world’s oceans.
 One of the signatures of global warming is rising ocean temperatures.
 As the surface layer of the ocean warms, the water becomes less dense and stays on top rather than mixing down to allow cooler, nutrient-rich water to well up.
 Over time, areas with less mixing show reduced productivity, less phytoplankton, and so less chlorophyll.
 Polovina said, “Regions that have the lowest level of chlorophyll are akin to biological deserts; there’s less energy propagating up through the food web.”

 To study the formation of ocean deserts, Polovina worked with colleagues Evan Howell and Mélanie Abécassis to use surface chlorophyll data.
-The data, from the NASA Sea-Viewing Wide Field-of-View Sensor (SeaWiFS), which is operated by GeoEye and processed, archived, and distributed by the Ocean Biology Processing Group at NASA’s Goddard Space Flight Center, helped them locate areas where low-chlorophyll regions were expanding during their nine-year time series of data.
+The data, from the NASA Sea-Viewing Wide Field-of-View Sensor (SeaWiFS), which is operated by GeoEye and processed, archived, and distributed by NASA's Ocean Biology Distributed Active Archive Center (OB.DAAC) at NASA’s Goddard Space Flight Center, helped them locate areas where low-chlorophyll regions were expanding during their nine-year time series of data.
 Abécassis, who helped process the data, said, “The data set is amazing, with fantastic resolution and global coverage.”
 In addition, the data offered the team quality information.
 “The only challenge with working with the data was also one of the best things about it: we had to download all the data again and reprocess it because NASA released a new version after correcting for a sensor defect,” she said.
 “It took more time, but it made our results increasingly accurate.”

 Polovina said, “With chlorophyll and temperature data, we could begin to find out what was happening to global ocean productivity.”